ViviTurtle/Projects/Competitions/CSAW_2015/Alexander Taylor/README.md

 		console.log(c);
 ```

-Looks like he took some input and xor'd with the hex character '0x4'.
+Looks like he took some input and xor'd it with the hex character '0x4'.
 If you guys know your cryptography you can xor with '0x4 again to get the original text'(Crpypto 101)

 I modified the js to pretty much do the same exact thing, but with the string given.